dprint/dprint-plugin-ruff/README.md

 Adapter for [Ruff](https://github.com/astral-sh/ruff) for use as a formatting plugin in [dprint](https://github.com/dprint/dprint).

-Formats .py, .pyi, and .ipynb files.
+Formats .py, and .pyi files.

 ## Install